AnourValar/laravel-interpreter/README.md

 # Laravel Interpreter

-This package allows you:
+* Exporting all untranslated phrases from your project to a single file for a translator.
-* collect all untranslated phrases from your project to a single file for a translator.
+* Importing all translated phrases from a single file to your project's structure.
-* save all translated phrases from a single file to the project's structure.
+* Wrapping skipped text phrases with @lang() directive.

 ## Installation